NicholeWhite/ExpenseTracker/README.md

 - As a user, I would like to view expenses in the monthly tracker
 - As a user, I would like to save the expenses in the monthly tracker to a file
 - As a user, I would like the option to load the monthly tracker from a previously saved file
+- As a user, I would like to specify the month the monthly tracker relates to